pahlawandevisa/isbn-3/README.md

-#This package use to check an ISBN string is valid or not
+#This package uses to check an ISBN string is valid or not

 git clone https://github.com/quocbaost1890/isbn.git